-- Implementation of IHO remodelling of elective in-patient capacity and theatre scheduling commenced in December 2016 is ongoing. - Weekly review of orthopaedic theatre lists 6 weeks in advance planning for staffing, theatre time and equipment. - Reviewing admissions per ward area per day and smoothing surgical flow via Institute of Healthcare Optimisation work. - Individual review of clinical cancellations to ensure these could not have been foreseen at pre-assessment.
+- Implemented new weekly theatre scheduling meeting which will aims to maximise the utilisation of theatre slots and manage last minute changes. - Weekly review of orthopaedic theatre lists 6 weeks in advance planning for staffing, theatre time and equipment. - Individual review of clinical cancellations to ensure these could not have been foreseen at pre-assessment.